Bit-Apps-Pro/bit-smtp/readme.txt

-=== SMTP - 100% Free & Open Source SMTP plugin for WordPress - Bit SMTP   ===
+=== Bit SMTP - Easy WP SMTP Solution with Email Logs   ===
 Contributors: bitpressadmin, akaioum
-Tags: smtp, wp mail smtp, gmail smtp, sendgrid smtp, phpmailer Requires at least: 5.0
+Tags: email logs, smtp, email, gmail smtp, wp mail smtp Requires at least: 5.0
-Tested up to: 6.8.3
+Tested up to: 6.7.1
 Requires PHP: 7.4
 Stable tag: 1.2
 License: GPLv2 or later

 == Description ==

-## SMTP Plugin for WordPress for Reliable and Secure Email Delivery Complete Free SMTP Solution
+## SMTP Plugin for WordPress for Reliable and Secure Email Delivery | Complete Free SMTP Solution with Detailed Email Logs

 **Easily fix WordPress email delivery issues.
 Connect with Gmail SMTP, SendGrid, Amazon SES, Outlook, Mailgun, and more SMTP services to keep your site communication dependable and secure.**

-**Is your WordPress not sending emails, or are they going to spam?**
+## Is your WordPress not sending emails, or are they going to spam?

 Solve your email delivery problems with Bit SMTP.
 The perfect WP Mail SMTP plugin.
 SMTP helps you send WordPress emails safely and reliably.

 When you use Bit SMTP, your emails get delivered perfectly because they are sent from an authenticated source.
 Many WordPress sites have problems with email.
 The standard PHP mail function is often blocked or filtered as spam.
 Bit SMTP solves this issue.
 It lets you connect your WordPress site to any real **SMTP server.**

+## Easily track and manage all your WordPress email logs with Bit SMTP.

 Bit SMTP is a **free plugin.** All of the features are completely free.
 So you don’t need to spend on SMTP configuration

 Let’s explore the main reasons to use Bit SMTP and how you can set it up easily.

-## Easily Setup Mail SMTP in Minutes
+== Easily Setup Mail SMTP in Minutes ==

 Using an SMTP server authenticates your website's emails, proving they are from a trusted source.
 This tells the recipient’s mail system that your email is genuine.
 It is like presenting your ID before entering a secure building.